 Automatic six-month extension - We grant you an automatic six-month extension of time to file your fiduciary tax return.
 You are not required to file Form IL-505-B, Automatic Extension Payment, in order to obtain this automatic extension.
-However, if you expect tax to be due, you must use Form IL-505-B to pay any tentative tax due in order to avoid any interest and penalty on tax not paid by the original due date of the return.
+However, if you expect tax to be due, you must use Form IL-505-B to pay any tentative tax due in order to avoid interest and penalty on tax not paid by the original due date of the return.
 An extension of time to file your Form IL-1041 is not an extension of time for payment of Illinois tax.

 Additional extensions beyond the automatic extension period - We will grant an extension of more than six months only if an extension of more than six months is granted by the Internal Revenue Service (IRS).
-A copy of the approved federal extension must be attached to your Form IL-1041 when it is filed
+You must attach a copy of the approved federal extension to your Form IL-1041.